Balletie/homepage/albums/moestuin/index.md

 ![The new leaf, sticking out towards the window](extra_leaf.png)

 Meanwhile the "zombie courgette" got better, but the stem is much smaller than that of the others.
-When it gets too much light it gets flacid again, so we block the light with a piece of paper around it.
+When it gets too much light it goes flaccid again, so we block the light with a piece of paper around it.